satoshinm/nes-game-genie/README.md

     console.log(decodeHex('1123?de:bd')); // { value: 189, address: 4387, wantskey: true, key: 222 }
     console.log(decodeGG('1123?de:bd')); // { value: 189, address: 4387, wantskey: true, key: 222 }

-To check for the code type, you can use `isHexCode` and `isGGCode`.
+To check for the code type, you can use `isRawCode` and `isGGCode`.

 ### Command-line interface (cli.js)

-Passing a Game Genie or hex code will decode and re-encode:
+Passing a Game Genie or raw code will decode and re-encode:

     nes-game-genie $ examples/cli.js SLXPLOVS
     Input:    SLXPLOVS